klebla/my-first-repository/README.md

 # README #
-This if my first repo!
+This is my first repo!